List of Abbott Elementary characters: Jacob Hill

 Jacob Hill is an awkward and occasionally pessimistic history teacher at Abbott who supports Janine and her mission.
-Being a white male teacher in a school that predominantly caters to black children, Jacob has had his share of being exposed to reverse discrimination, especially from the parents, with one parent even objecting to him teaching black history in Black History Month due to his race, but Principal Ava defends him on that occasion.
+Being a white male teacher in a school that predominantly caters to black children, Jacob sometimes experiences reverse discrimination, especially from parents of Abbott students, with one parent even objecting to him teaching black history in Black History Month due to his race.
+However, Principal Ava defends him on that occasion.

 In the first season, Jacob reveals that he is one of two teachers remaining from a large number of new teachers hired in the previous year; the other being Janine.
 He mentions his boyfriend Zach to Janine, which leads to Janine being upset that he never mentioned him prior.
 He introduces his boyfriend Zach to the staff to help stop the spread of a TikTok trend.
-In the second season, Jacob continues to support Janine after a grant of money is given to the school thanks to Barbara.
+In the second season, Jacob continues to support Janine after a grant is given to the school thanks to Barbara.
 When an educational dance troupe visits Abbott, Jacob reveals that he is a former member of the 'Story Samurai' that travels from school to school.
 In "Librarian" he and Melissa become roommates and then friends after Jacob and Zach break up.

 Barbara Howard

 Barbara Howard is an old-school and strictly religious kindergarten teacher whom Janine looks up to.
 Barbara is based upon Quinta Brunson's mother who was also a teacher.
-Having served for 20 years at Abbott Elementary, she and Melissa (with whom she is close friends) are the seniormost faculty in the school.
-Although vocal about her Christian faith (although her denomination isn't mentioned anywhere), it only rarely causes friction in her professional relationships.
+Having served for 20 years at Abbott Elementary, she and Melissa (her close friend) are the seniormost faculty in the school.
+Although vocal about her Christian faith (although her denomination isn't mentioned), it only rarely causes friction in her professional relationships.